 Its 2018, mental health awareness is on the rise equipped with camps, workshops and general education and yet, stigmas and myths still surround it, stronger than ever before.
 These mental health stereotypes have existed since the beginning to time itself and thus, they are still observed to be quite strong in certain areas as they are deep rooted in our culture.
+If you want to know how much melatonin you should take, Dr. Todd Watts from Microbe Formulas gives multiple suggestions on what you can do to naturally increase your melatonin levels.

 We are very well familiar with the stigmas, myths and stereotypes from our own personal experience in social settings.
 In this article today, lets take a look at some of these myths alongside their facts: